 3. How does Definitiv collect and hold personal information?

 The most common ways we collect personal information are:

 - Through Definitiv Services.
-In most cases, when using our Services, Definitiv collects personal information about an employee from the Definitiv client that employs the relevant employee or from the employee itself.
-For example, when a client creates an account for an employee, enters details into the Services on behalf of the employee or when the employee themselves enters personal information directly through the Services.
+In most cases, when using our Services, Definitiv collects personal information about an individual from the Definitiv client that employs the individual or from the individual itself.
+For example, when a client creates an account or record for an employee, enters details into the Services on behalf of an employee or when the employee themselves enters personal information directly through the Services.

 - Through correspondence with us directly.
 By the way of dealing with you in person, over the telephone or via email.